-2.16.2.
+2.15.1.
 Defined benefit pension plan

-The Group has a defined benefit pension plan, which is other than a defined contribution plan.
+The Group has a defined benefit pension plan.
 A defined benefit plan determines the amount of retirement benefit that an employee will receive upon or after retirement, which usually depends on one or more factors, such as age, length of service and salary level.